Phineas05/TwitchEmotes/README.md

 ### Packed Extension (crx)

-Extensions installed this way, if not published on the Chrome Web Store, will be automatically permanently disabled after a while.
+Extensions installed this way, if not published on the Chrome Web Store, will be automatically disabled after a while.
+Such extensions cannot be re-enabled without being reinstalled.

 1. Download [TwitchEmotes.crx](https://github.com/Phineas05/TwitchEmotes/raw/master/TwitchEmotes.crx)
 2. Drag and drop the downloaded packed extension file into Google Chrome's extension manager (chrome://extensions)